Connecting servers to a VLAN

 netmask 255.255.255.0

-Similarly for second server:
+Similarly for the second server:

-Let's reboot the server:
+Reboot the server:

-As you can see the address is registered
+As you can see, the address is registered

-Command to check: ip addr
+Command to check:

-3. Set up a tagged VLAN
+3. configure a tagged VLAN

-Here enp0s8.10 is the virtual interface for VLAN ID 10 and it is configured to use the physical interface enp0s8.
+Here enp0s8.10 is the virtual interface for VLAN ID 10, and it is configured to use the physical interface enp0s8.

-Similar for second server:
+Similarly for the second server:

 Ip addr 192.168.1.1/24 dev enp0s8.10